rusty-bits/octool/README.md

           'down'/'j'          jump to bottom of section
 ```
 Usage:
-'TAB/ENTER' will switch to edit mode for string, integer, or data fields.
-'TAB' will also toggle between editing a data field as hex or as a string.
+'ENTER' will switch to edit mode for string, integer, or data fields.
+When editing a data field 'TAB' will toggle between editing the data as hex or as a string.
  - 'ENTER' will save any changes made
  - 'ESC' will discard and changes
  - if the field being edited has values listed in the `Configuration.tex` file, octool will display a list of them